Aadi03072004/FOOD-DELIVERY-WEBSITE-Frontend-/README.md

 CSS3

 📌 About
 This project was made for learning and practice.
-It shows how a basic food delivery website can look using only front-end technologies.
+It shows how a basic food ordering website can look using only front-end technologies.